kubernetes/kubernetes/docs/getting-started-guides/logging-elasticsearch.md

 ```

 The node level Fluentd collector pods and the Elasticsearech pods used to ingest cluster logs and the pod for the Kibana
-viewer should be running soon after the cluster comes to life.
+viewer should be running in the kube-system namespace soon after the cluster comes to life.

 ```
-$ kubectl get pods
+$ kubectl get pods --namespace=kube-system
-NAME                                           READY     STATUS    RESTARTS   AGE elasticsearch-logging-v1-78nog                 1/1       Running   0          2h
+NAME                                           READY     REASON    RESTARTS   AGE elasticsearch-logging-v1-78nog                 1/1       Running   0          2h
 elasticsearch-logging-v1-nj2nb                 1/1       Running   0          2h
 fluentd-elasticsearch-kubernetes-minion-5oq0   1/1       Running   0          2h